 When you shop around, see how the insurance providers you consider are rated for their financial strength through AM Best and J.D.
 Power for auto claims satisfaction.

-You can also look at different surveys and lists to see the best car insurance company.
+You can also review surveys and lists of the best car insurance companies.
 No matter what, research before you buy a policy to ensure it fits your specific needs.

 Check out our detailed guide on Is it cheaper to buy car insurance online or from an agent